The story of our foundation

 Sibylla is born out of a blackboard.

-PPI-FIT is the result of divergent thinking outside of the comfort zone.
+PPI-FIT is the result of divergent thinking.
 It is the outcome of academic excellence at its best, where a cross-fertilizing environment allows brilliant minds to pursue disruptive ideas.

-Being just a few buildings away from each other at the Trento University, the two worlds would have never met without the vision of Giovanni Spagnolli, co-founder and PPI-FIT developer and now Head of Science in Sibylla.
+Being just a few buildings away from each other at the University of Trento, the two worlds would have never met without the vision of Giovanni Spagnolli, co-founder and PPI-FIT developer (now CTO of the company).
 Being a biotechnologist, he chose Pietro as his master thesis external advisor and Emiliano as an internal advisor.

 Once Emiliano and Pietro met, the spark of innovation aroused immediately.
 The idea of targeting a folding intermediate was disruptive yet highly risky.
-But, supported by Maria Letizia Barreca and Graziano Lolli, co-founders and PPI-FIT developers, they could complete a validation project on the prion protein, now published in Comm.
-Biology, Nature Publishing.
+However, supported by Maria Letizia Barreca and Graziano Lolli, co-founders and PPI-FIT developers, they could complete a validation project on the prion protein, now published in Communications Biology (Nature Publishing Group).